Function-0/Racecar-Animation/README.md

 # Racecar-Animation
 An animation featuring a race with 5 racecars ~2 mins long, created using the Turing Programming langauge.
+Original creation date: ~2015.